chilts/mongodb-queue/README.md

 var queue2 = mongoDbQueue(db, 'a-queue')
 ```

+Using `queue1` and `queue2` here won't interfere with each other and will play along nicely, but that's not
+a good idea code-wise - just use the same object.
+This example is for illustrative purposes only.

-Note: but don't use the same queue name twice with different options, otherwise things might get confusing.
+Note: Don't use the same queue name twice with different options, otherwise behaviour is undefined and again
+it's not something you should do.

-To pass options, try this:
+To pass in options for the queue:

 ```
 var resizeQueue = mongoDbQueue(db, 'resize-queue', { visibility : 30, delay : 15 })
 ```

+This example shows a queue with a message visibility of 30s and a delay to each message of 15s.

 ## Options ##